-While there is no upper limit to the number of Fellows, it is estimated that the ultimate number of Fellows would be between 1 and 2% of the membership, thereby increasing the prestige associated with this award.
+While there is no upper limit to the number of Fellows, it is estimated it would only be between 1–2% of the membership, thereby increasing the prestige associated with this award.

-The group of SETAC Fellows will constitute a body that possesses institutional knowledge of the society and that includes individuals with recognized achievement in science and/or science policy.
-As such they will serve as a sounding board for the SWC and may be asked to help lead select efforts on behalf of the SWC.
-The Fellows may also choose to meet at SETAC annual meetings on an ad-hoc basis to share insights and to offer suggestions to the SWC.
-Finally, the Fellows – or a group thereof - will serve as reviewers of candidates for the Fellow Award.
+The group of SETAC Fellows will constitute a body that possesses institutional knowledge of the society and that includes individuals with recognized achievement in science or science policy.
+As such, they will serve as a sounding board for the SETAC World Council and may be asked to help lead select efforts.

 Nominations are made in one of three ways:

-- An automated and survey approach is used to insure that all potential candidates are given consideration.
+- An automated or survey approach is used to insure that all potential candidates are given consideration

-- Any GU President with support from their Board may nominate individuals who they believe deserve special recognition as a SETAC Fellow.
-In such cases, some eligibility criteria may be stressed over others based on the material provided by the GU.
+- Any geographic unit president with support from their board or council may nominate individuals who they believe deserve special recognition as a SETAC Fellow

 Only members of SETAC will be eligible for nomination.
 This can include past members who may have retired from SETAC.
 Nominees must have become members of SETAC at least ten years prior to the date they are being considered for eligibility as a SETAC Fellow.
-GUs that have more recent membership within SETAC may choose to put nominees forward that have less than 10 years membership in SETAC but that are considered outstanding candidates in other respects.
-All nominees identified in one of the three ways described above become part of a “pool of candidates”.
+More recently established geographic units may choose to put nominees forward that have been SETAC members for less than 10 years if they are considered outstanding candidates in other respects.
+All nominees identified in one of the three ways described above become part of a “pool of candidates.”
 This pool of candidates is carried from year to year.
 If candidates clearly do not meet the broad criteria established for SETAC Fellows, they may be removed from the list.

-All candidates that have achieved or exceeded the criteria under the SETAC Environmental Professional Award and that meet the membership criterion for the automated nomination approach (10 year prior initial membership date) would be invited by SETAC to submit additional information to SETAC for consideration for the SETAC Fellow program.
+All candidates that have achieved or exceeded the criteria under the SETAC Environmental Professional Award and that meet the membership criterion for the automated nomination approach (10 year prior initial membership date) would be invited by SETAC to submit additional information to be considered for the Fellow program.

-On an annual basis, the selection of additional SETAC Fellows will be made by the SWC with input from the Awards and Membership Committees based on a review of the “pool of candidates” with respect to several broad criteria.
+On an annual basis, the selection of additional SETAC Fellows will be made by the SETAC World Council with input from the awards and membership committees based on a review of the “pool of candidates.”
 The existing Fellows or a group thereof will assist the committees by reviewing candidates and making recommendations regarding the selection of individuals.
-SETAC Fellows will be selected in a manner that reflects a proportional balance the tripartite membership of SETAC.
+SETAC Fellows will be selected in a manner that reflects the tripartite membership balance of SETAC.
 The broad criteria used to select SETAC Fellows include:

-The individual will have organized, led or participated as part of leadership for professional and/or societal activities.
-This could involve chairing an advisory committee, being a member of a board, or organizing and leading any other professional or societal activity, e.g. SETAC workshops, branch meetings, annual meetings, national and international conferences.
+The individual will have organized, led or participated as part of the leadership for professional or societal activities.
+This could involve chairing an advisory committee, being a member of a board, or organizing and leading any other professional or societal activity such as SETAC workshops, branch meetings, annual meetings, or national and international conferences.
 This criterion shows that the individual is an active participant of one or more societies.
-These societies must include SETAC, but might also include involvement with any other society that emphasizes a particular environmental science.
-The nature and degree of activity relative to this criterion will be a factor in judging the selection of a SETAC Fellow.
+These societies must include SETAC but might also include involvement with any other society that emphasizes a particular environmental science.

-Science and/or science policy leadership at the national or international levels
+Science or science policy leadership at the national or international levels

-Communication involves publications (papers, reports, books) as well as fully-funded invited presentations at international (and national) scientific meetings.
-The individual will have authored and/or co-authored a number of major publications that have communicated science or science policy.
-These can include highly cited publications in peer-reviewed scientific journals, major science policy and/or technical documents developed for and/or by government agencies to communicate the science and/or science policy, and major science policy and/or technical documents developed for and/or by industry that are designed to communicate the science and science policy.
+Communication involves publications (papers, reports, books) as well as fully funded invited presentations at national and international scientific meetings.
+The individual will have authored or co-authored a number of major publications that have communicated science or science policy.
+These can include highly cited publications in peer-reviewed scientific journals, major science policy or technical documents developed for or by government agencies or businesses.
 Only publications that are in the public arena qualify for considerations.
-Invited presentations to international, national audiences, lectures to industry groups, are key indicators of standing of the individual and his/her contributions in communicating to key stakeholders.
-The nature, quality and numbers of publications will be factors in judging the selection of a SETAC Fellow.
-The impact factor of the journals is another consideration when judging this criterion.
-(Note: project reports or specific assessments (e.g., risk assessments, permit applications, specific fate and transport studies) that are carried out as part of normal business typically would not qualify for consideration.)
+Invited presentations before international or national audiences as well as lectures to industry groups are key indicators of contributions in communicating to stakeholders.
 In short, the record of scientific communication must be designed to reach a broad audience.